Y4ger/LearningGit/README.md

 # LearningGit
 Used to learn more in depth processes of Git/Github

+Make a commit please.